pytorch/xla/docs/pjrt.md

 ## Performance

-TorchBench shows improvments in average training time across tasks with PJRT compared to XRT, with an average improvment of over 35% on TPU v4-8.
-The improvement varies significantly by task and model type, ranging from 0% to 175% improvement.
+TorchBench shows improvements in average training time across tasks with PJRT compared to XRT, with an average improvement of over 35% on TPU v4-8.
+The benefits vary significantly by task and model type, ranging from 0% to 175%.
 The following chart shows the breakdown by task:

 ![PJRT vs XRT](assets/torchbench_pjrt_vs_xrt.svg)